-The following days are established as floating holidays for regular full-time employees:
+The following days are established as floating holidays for regular full-time employees and part-time employees (as defined in Section 7):

 - (a) Employee's birthday.

 - (b) February 12 Lincoln's Birthday.

 - (c) March 31 Cesar Chavez's Birthday.

 - (d) The second Monday in October Columbus Day.